lmcrean/dottie/frontend/src/pages/chat/chat-detail/components/buttons/send-message/README.md

-this button is triggered in the frontend\src\pages\assessment\detail\page.tsx

-it doesn't get rendered but runs the function startNewChat

 this is like a follow up to the sendInitialMessageButton

 when there is no env in localhost testing -- it will still save the message in the sqlite database